fengwang/cumar/ReadMe.md

 ```

 Depending on the specifications of the working GPU, cumar library will automately generate optimized CUDA code and ptx code in memory, then launch it.
-For a typical GTX 1080 GPU and array length of 11111, the generated files ard dumped under the `ptx` folder
+For a typical GTX 1080 GPU and an array length of 11111, the generated files are dumped s

 + [fxaudahpqbfwqg.cu](ptx/fxaudahpqbfwqg.cu)
 + [fxaudahpqbfwqg.cu.ptx](ptx/fxaudahpqbfwqg.cu.ptx)